timtebeek/break-your-testing-habits/site/docs/advanced-assertj/extracting.md

 :::tip

 Extracting properties from all elements and using `tuple()` creates a clear, declarative assertion that:
-- Verifies all elements at once
+- Verifies all elements at once.
-- Shows all failures together if there are multiple issues
+- Shows all failures together if there are multiple issues.
-- Is more concise and readable than loops
+- Is more concise and readable than loops.

 :::